gluten free

 mission impossible

-About two weeks ago I told you that I was on a “special, highly covert, high security assignment” for the The Arizona Republic.
-Well today is the day that the result is appearing as the cover story of the Food section.
+About two weeks ago I told you that I was on a “special, highly covert, high-security assignment” for The Arizona Republic.
+Well, today is the day that the result is appearing as the cover story of the Food section.
 You may recall that the assignment was to develop recipes using Hamburger Helper.
 I have to admit that when Karen Fernau, the Food editor, called me and asked if I’d develop recipes for the cover, I was excited as could be.
 Then as she continued and told me exactly what it entailed, I was disappointed and – well, honestly – disgusted!
 Eww!
 But after diving into the task at hand, I have to say, I found it seriously challenging and that made it fun!
 Surprising all around!
-Here is one of the three recipes that I developed, with a couple more pictures then you’ll get from the newspaper.
+Here is one of the three recipes that I developed, with a couple more pictures than you’ll get from the newspaper.
 It was voted the family favorite in our house.
 And here is THE LINK to the full story and the other two recipes.

 January 19, 2011 No Comments